1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is the ICD-10 code for portal hypertension?

-The ICD-10 code for portal hypertension is K76.6, which covers both cirrhotic and non-cirrhotic types.
+Portal hypertension is classified under the ICD-10 code K76.6, which includes both cirrhotic and non-cirrhotic types.

 How do doctors diagnose portal hypertension?

-Diagnosis often involves imaging tests such as ultrasound or CT scan, endoscopy to inspect for varices, and sometimes direct pressure measurements within the portal vein.
+Diagnosis typically involves imaging tests such as ultrasound or CT scans, endoscopy to examine varices, and in some cases, direct pressure measurements within the portal vein.

 What are the early warning signs of portal hypertension?